Exploring the Elastic Properties and Fracture Patterns of Me-Graphene Monolayers and Nanotubes through Reactive Molecular Dynamics Simulations: Results

 Next, we examined the fracture patterns of MeGM obtained from the MD simulations.
-In Figure \ref{fig4}, we present typical MD snapshots of the fracture process for MeGM under x-directional stress at 300 K. The color scheme used in this Figure represents the von Mises (VM) stress per-atom values \cite{von1913mechanics}, with red and blue colors indicating high- and low-stress accumulation, respectively.
+In Figure \ref{fig3}, we present typical MD snapshots of the fracture process for MeGM under x-directional stress at 300 K. The color scheme used in this Figure represents the von Mises (VM) stress per-atom values \cite{von1913mechanics}, with red and blue colors indicating high- and low-stress accumulation, respectively.
 These VM values can better identify the point or regions where the fracture starts and/or propagates.
 Further information about VM calculations can be found in references \cite{simulator2012lammps,brandao2021atomistic}.

-Figures \ref{fig4}(a) and \ref{fig4}(b-c) show the MeGM lattice at 0\% and 13.25\% of strain, respectively.
-At a critical strain of 13.25\%, the MeGM undergoes an abrupt transition from an elastic to a completely fractured regime.
-Up to 13.25\% of strain, the deformation of the structure is entirely elastic, meaning that it could return to its original configuration when released from that strain without forming any defects.
-However, the first C-C bond breaking occurs at a slightly higher strain, as shown in Figure \ref{fig4}(d).
-After that, several additional bonds break, and linear carbon chain (LAC) formations, as shown in Figure \ref{fig4}(e).
-The structure is wholly fractured by less than 0.2\% of strain above the critical one, justifying this transition to be considered abrupt.
-The fracture occurs due to the breaking of two parallel bonds connecting a six-membered atomic ring with two neighboring rings composed of eight atoms, as illustrated in Figures \ref{fig4}(c) and \ref{fig4}(d).
-The crack then rapidly propagates along the y-direction, opposite to the direction of tensile loading, as shown in Figures \ref{fig4}(e-f).
-At the end of the stretching process, the MeGM fractures almost into two symmetrical unstressed moieties, as seen in Figure \ref{fig4}(g), which also shows the LAC formation.
+Figures \ref{fig3}(a) and \ref{fig3}(b) show the MeGM lattice at 0\% and 18.0\% of strain, respectively.
+In these scenarios, the MeG structure has no failure.
+At a critical strain of 30.0\%, the first bond breaking occurs (see Figure \ref{fig3}(c)).
+Up to 30.7\% of strain, MeGM undergoes an abrupt transition from an elastic to a completely fractured regime, as shown in Figure \ref{fig3}(d).
+The deformation of the structure is entirely elastic, meaning that it could return to its original configuration when released from that strain without forming any defects.
+At a slightly higher strain (30.7\%, Figure \ref{fig3}(d)), several additional bonds break, and linear carbon chain (LAC) formations occur.
+The Supplementary Material presents an MD video for the stretching simulation of the MeG membrane.

+The MeG structure is wholly fractured by less than 0.1\% of strain above the critical one, justifying this transition to be considered abrupt.
+The fracture occurs due to the breaking of two parallel bonds connecting a six-membered atomic ring with two neighboring rings composed of eight atoms, as illustrated in Figures \ref{fig3}(c-d).
+The crack then rapidly propagates along the y-direction, opposite to the direction of tensile loading, as shown in Figure \ref{fig3}(d).
+The MeGM fractures almost into two symmetrical unstressed moieties at the end of the stretching process.